phonegap/phonegap-docs/docs/1-getting-started/3-create-your-app/1-desktop.html.md

    ![](/images/desktop-app-create.png)

-   <div class="alert--info">**NOTE:** The server address shown for your project at the bottom in the green bar will be used in the next step so make note of it or keep it open. </div>
+   <div class="alert--tip">**TIP:** The server address shown for your project at the bottom in the green bar will be used in the next step so make note of it or keep it open. </div>